Divine Mercy Catholic Academy relies on fundraising to support school operations, PTO activities and athletic programs.

 - For support of DMCA Athletics.

 The DMCA Athletic Association works to defray costs of our various boys’ and girls’ sports programs.
 Information about current DMCA Athletic fundraisers is posted on the Athletics page of this website.

 DMCA’s 2019-2020 School Benefit Fundraising Options include the following:

 SALE OF SCRIP

-SCRIP is a very easy way for our families to reach their $800 fundraising goal, as the cards may be purchased not only by our families, but also by friends, grandparents, neighbors, etc. and used for common things most people already purchase on a daily or weekly basis.
+SCRIP is a very easy way for our families to reach their $800 fundraising goal, as SCRIP cards may be purchased and used not only by our families, but also by friends, grandparents, neighbors, etc.

 Periodic or seasonal opportunities:

-Sale of NFL Extravaganza Tickets extends through the summer months.
+Sale of NFL Extravaganza Tickets extends through the summer months, May through August.
 All tickets and monies are due on the first day of school in the fall.

 Monetary prizes are then awarded throughout the NFL season.
 Click here to see winning ticket numbers as they become available.

 Tickets sell for $20/each, and families earn $10 credit for each ticket they sell.
 Credits are then applied against each family’s annual fundraising commitment.